Prehistoric story

 Hello!
 I'm James,

-Part-time prehistoric man, I am studying for a Masters in prehistoric art at Canterbury Christ Church University.
+Part-time prehistoric man, I am a professional Flint Knapper and prehistoric skills experimental archeologist.
 I have years of Flint Knapping experience creating replica stone tools and experimental archeology.
-I also have a degree in Graphic Design and that has been a big influence on my journey into cave art, in which I am currently researching the cave painting process and prehistoric creative journey.
+I also have a degree in Graphic Design and that has been a big influence on my journey into cave art and experimental archeology.
 When I'm not doing that, I'm creating stone tools and practicing ancestral skills, or gathering local materials.

 Located in Kent currently.